kazewong/JaxNRSur/joss/paper.md

 - **Accelerator support:** The same code runs efficiently on CPUs, GPUs, and TPUs, with no user intervention required.
 - **Modern Python ecosystem:** Integration with JAX and Equinox allows users to leverage the latest advances in scientific computing and machine learning.
 - **Ease of use:** A black-box interface is provided for typical users, while advanced users can extend or customize models as needed.

-# Technical details

-Waveform models in `JaxNRSur` are implemented as Python classes, parameterized by time and source parameters.
-The package uses Equinox to manage model parameters and ensure compatibility with JAX transformations.
-Users can JIT-compile or vectorize waveform evaluations for large-scale analyses.
-Automatic differentiation enables gradient-based sampling or optimization for parameter estimation.

-Data required for the surrogate models is automatically downloaded from Zenodo and cached locally, ensuring reproducibility and ease of setup.

 # Acknowledgements